 The Authority covenants in the Indenture not to issue any bonds or other evidences of indebtedness other than Senior Bonds, Junior Bonds and Subordinated Indebtedness secured by a pledge of or lien on Net Revenues or the moneys, securities or funds set aside under the Indenture, or create any lien or charge thereon except as provided in the Indenture or to sell, lease or otherwise dispose of or encumber the Tollway System except as provided in the Indenture.
+SEE APPENDIX B - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE - Covenants - Sale, Lease or Encumbrance of Certain Property."
 The Authority also covenants, among other things, to prepare an adequate annual budget, to operate the Tollway System in a sound and economical manner, to maintain the Tollway System, to maintain insurance and to keep proper books and records.